Kalutu/html-css-for-everybody/Rothko Painting/README.md

 The colors and dimensions of each element are specified using CSS rules in the styles.css file.

 ## Acknowledgements
 This painting is inspired by the work of Mark Rothko, a prominent abstract expressionist painter.
-The code for the painting was written by kalutu Daniel.
+The code for the painting was written by Kalutu Daniel.